Can You Do an Escape Room with Two People?

 Big Group Pros

 • Larger groups are able to easily divide and conquer, especially in non-linear escape rooms.
-The ability to split attention and work on different puzzles simultaneously will serve you well!
+The ability to split attention and work on different puzzles simultaneously has many benefits and will serve you well!

 • More People = More Brains = More Creative Solutions.
 Playing escape rooms require out-of-the-box thinking.
 Maybe your team members will see things differently!
 As you play together, you will find your team members’ individual strengths.